HaoWuLab-Bioinformatics/CLNN-loop/README.md

 The code "LSTM.py" is uesd to build the model.

 The code "main.py" is used for model training and performance evaluation.
 We perform ten-fold cross-validation on the training set and evaluate the performance of CLNN-loop on the independent test set.
-Running "main.py" will import LSTM.py automatically.
+Running "main.py" will import "LSTM.py" and "data_load.py" automatically.

 ## Dependency
 Python 3.6